The 10 Factors That Affects Kitchen Cabinet Prices

 10. Cabinet Hardware

 Hardware is the jewelry of the cabinet.
 Like jewelry, the price can vary greatly.
 Your option for hardware are knobs with 1 hole or handles that have 2 holes.
 Labor is typically billed per hole making cabinet knobs the cheaper option.
 The hardware costs can range from a $1.50 knob to a $75 large handle.
+The importance of understanding the various costs associated with cabinet installation, including hardware, cannot be overstated.
 The larger the hardware, the more expensive it will be for your kitchen remodel.
 On average, a kitchen has 75 places to put hardware.
 Doing the math for your own kitchen, this could add hundreds or thousands of dollars to your project when selecting large, high-end cabinet hardware.

 To get a rough budget range for your cabinets based on your kitchen dimensions, you can use our Cabinet Budget Calculator.
 We created this tool for your convenience of knowing a range of what will need to be spent to obtain your ideal kitchen.
 We have two convenient locations located in the Austin, Texas metroplex.
 If you are still unsure about pricing of cabinets, or any other industry questions, we would love to be of assistance.
 We want all of our future and current customers to have the knowledge that is necessary to have a 6 star experience.